medusa-project/metaslurper/README.md

 ```

 Change `-source all` to a service name to limit the slurping to a specific
 service.
-Use a bogus name to get a list of available service names.
+Using a bogus name will print a list of available service names.

 # Adding a source service